 Developmental, Individual-Difference, Relationship-Based (DIR).
 The DIR/Floortime approach focuses on helping children master the building blocks of relating, communicating and thinking.

-Communication and socialization are two of the core challenges for students with autism.
-A student with autism can learn to use symbols, aids, strategies, and techniques to enhance communication.
+Communication and socialization are two of the core challenges for students with ASD.
+A student with ASD can learn to use symbols, aids, strategies, and techniques to enhance communication.
 Easter Seals can provide a treatment plan combining some or all of the following therapies:

-With more than 100 camping, recreation and respite programs, Easter Seals offers thousands of children and teens with autism the chance to develop lasting friendships and learn what they can do.
+With more than 100 camping, recreation and respite programs, Easter Seals offers thousands of children and teens with ASD the chance to develop lasting friendships and learn what they can do.
 Participants enjoy adventures and conquer new physical challenges through inclusive camping and community-based after-school and recreation programs.
-Some camps also offer sessions exclusively for campers living with autism.
+Some camps also offer sessions exclusively for campers living with ASD.

-Most experts recommend that students with autism begin planning for transition to the world of work in junior high school or earlier.
-Working with school-to-work programs, Easter Seals helps young adults with autism develop career skills that are clear and measurable.
+Most experts recommend that students with ASD begin planning for transition to the world of work in junior high school or earlier.
+Working with school-to-work programs, Easter Seals helps young adults with ASD develop career skills that are clear and measurable.